 Kuwait City Bus also connects the airport with Kuwait city and downtown Kuwait so be sure to look into this when working out how to get to your hotels in Kuwait.

 Walk all the way down to the Kuwait Marina and Marina Mall.
-This is the new marina in Kuwait and has a public beach.
+This is the new marina in Kuwait and it has a public beach.
 Its’ easily one of the top places to visit in Kuwait city for tourists.

 If you are hungry there are plenty of restaurants in Marina Mall however I recommend visiting Fareej Swalieh.
 There are a few of these restaurants in Kuwait, the name on the sign is in Arabic but if you go behind Marina Mall and find M&S along the road, you will see a restaurant with lots of flags outside and seating outside.
 This is a good Kuwaiti restaurant with reasonable prices and therefore one of the best places to visit in Kuwait.

-See my Kuwait Vlog to see exactly where this restaurant is:
+Watch my Kuwait YouTube Vlog here to see exactly where this restaurant is!

 For more ideas of what to do in Kuwait city, there is a boat trip ticket office around Marina Mall but this boat trip is so expensive at 20KD / £50.00 / $65.00.
 If you want to see the city from the water I recommend going to the old Marina which is what I did.
 It is down the road but the pedestrian walkway stops so you should probably get a taxi or a bus down the road.

 Aim to go to The Sultan Jeans Grill and this is where the old Marina of Kuwait is and you can get a boat trip to see Kuwait city for just 1KD which lasts about 30 minutes and I’d really recommend doing this on your Kuwait itinerary!

 From either Marina, you will need to get a taxi, uber or bus to take you to the Kuwait Towers as it is too far to walk.

 The Kuwait Towers are probably the most visited Kuwait city attractions and definitely the most popular place to visit in Kuwait!
 They are cool to see from the ground and there is a little beach next to them.
 There is also a water amusement park which opens up for the warmer months of the year, the waterpark in Kuwait would be one of the great things to do in with children in Kuwait.